ankihg/weather-report/README.md

 # Weather Report

 ## About
-A simple full-stack app powered by a Node/Express backend and React frontend that displays weather forecasts retrieved from [Open Weather Map](https://openweathermap.org/)
+A simple full-stack app powered by a Node/Express backend and React frontend that displays weather forecasts retrieved from [Open Weather Map](https://openweathermap.org/).

 ## Run locally
-First create a `.env` file at the root of the project defining an API key named `owmApiKey` from Open Weather Map
+First create a `.env` file at the root of the project defining an API key named `owmApiKey` from [Open Weather Map](https://openweathermap.org/)
 ```
 owmApiKey=abc123
 ```

 Then to serve the project locally run `npm run dev` and visit `localhost:3000`

-This will use ports 3000 and 3001
+The project will use ports `3000` and `3001`

 ## Test
 Make sure you have [Jest](https://jestjs.io/) installed globally by running `npm install -g jest`